 - Sessional GPA (SGPA): Enter existing and expected grades for courses taken in a single Academic Period (either the Fall, Winter, or the entire Summer).

-Watch the video below to learn more about U of T GPA Calculator.
+Watch the video below to learn more about the U of T GPA Calculator.

 Familiarize yourself with these terms